ZhangAoCanada/Camera-Undistortion/README.md

 ```

 ### 6. Calibrate another image directory
-Change the input and output directory as STEP 3, then run
+Change the input and output directories as STEP 3, then run
 ```
 $./CalibrateImages
 ```